 The presence of sacred objects raises questions about religious life at Jamestown.
-Two decades of open warfare between Catholic Spain and Protestant England were settled in a 1604 treaty.
-Yet religious tensions still simmered as the two nations maneuvered to see who would control North America.
+Two decades of open warfare between Catholic Spain and Protestant England were settled in the 1604 Treaty of London, yet religious tensions still simmered as the two nations maneuvered to determine who would control North America.
 Just three years after the Treaty was signed, and amidst continuing imperial conflict between Roman Catholic Spain and Protestant England, Jamestown was founded.